georgeadam/joint-vae/README.md

 ## Performance

-After 30 epochs on a 500,000 molecule extract from ChEMBL 21 (~7 hours on a NVIDIA GTX 1080), I'm seeing a loss of 0.26 and a reconstruction accuracy of 0.98.
+After 20 epochs on a 500,000 molecule extract from ZINC 12 (~6 hours on a NVIDIA GTX 1070), a loss of 0.43 and a reconstruction accuracy of 0.98 can be achieved.

 Projecting the dataset onto 2D latent space gives a figure that looks pretty reasonably like Figure 3 from the paper, though there are some strange striations and it's not quite as well spread out as the examples in the paper.